 Consortium reaches financial close on second bundle of Irish Social Housing PPP programme

-A construction joint venture between Irish builder JJ Rhatigan and Spain’s Obrascon Huarte Lain (OHL) who are jointly responsible for the Design and Construction of the project, will deliver the new homes.
+A construction joint venture between Irish builder JJ Rhatigan and Spain’s Obrascon Huarte Lain (OHL), jointly responsible for the Design and Construction of the project, will deliver the new homes.

-Derwent FM will be delivering the repairs and maintenance services and Tuath Housing Association will provide the Tenancy Management.
+Derwent FM will be delivering repairs and maintenance services and Tuath Housing Association will provide Tenancy Management.